 Traditionally, basements were not meant to have windows.
 The low light and controlled temperatures were necessary for long-term food storage.
 But modern homeowners usually demand fenestration in their basements.
 Without windows, basements have far less utility as living spaces.

 On one end of the spectrum are day-light basements, which have one or more sides at grade level.
 This means that you can walk straight out and be on the ground, no steps up necessary.
 The other sides of the basement will be banked up against earth.
 On the daylight side, wells are not needed.
-You can install windows in the conventional fashion.
+You can conventionally install windows.

 At the other end of the spectrum are basements that, except for the upper foot or so, are fully underground.
 When you install a window in such a basement, you need to create a type of dug-out on the exterior.
 This dug-out is the window well.